Amma Odi & KCR Kit

-Amma Odi and KCR Kit are two welfare programs for mother and child launched by the Government of Telangana.
+MCH Kit, previously known as Amma Odi and KCR Kit is a welfare program for families launched by the Government of Telangana.
 Amma Vodi provides transport facility for pregnant women before and after delivery.
 The program provides financial and medical assistance to women undergoing delivery of the child at any government hospital in the state.
 The program aims to reduce the Infant Mortality Rate and Maternal Mortality Rate which currently stands at 28 deaths per 1000 and 65 deaths per 1 Lakh deliveries respectively.
 The Aadhar-based Mother and Child Tracking System (MCTS) software, is used by healthcare workers to track women at every stage of pregnancy.

 History

 The flagship scheme was launched on 2 June 2017 by the Chief Minister of Telangana, Kalvakuntla Chandrashekar Rao, with an aim to improve the health of new born child and mother.
 The government earmarked Rupees 605 crores in 2017 budget.

-The Scheme
+Scheme

 KCR Kit

 The mother upon delivery is provided with a KCR Kit consisting of 16 items necessary to keep newborn babies (neonates) warm and hygienic.
 They are sufficient for three months.
 The items include: clothes, quality baby soaps, baby oil, baby powder, mosquito nets, toys, napkins, and diapers.